 You may complete an Absentee Voter Application Form online or Print an Absentee Form.
+For EACH election you must complete a new Absentee request.
 You may also write or go to the Board of Elections and request an absentee ballot, giving the following information:

 * NO FAXED ABSENTEE APPLICATION REQUESTS ARE PERMITTED BY LAW